Grand Staircase-Escalante National Monument Day Hikes

 Drive a high clearance 4x4 vehicle or rent one - the roads here can be really rough and this isn't the type of place to get stuck.
 It's remote and there's no cell signal.

-Bring a GPS unit and a backup.
+Bring a GPS unit.
 If you're lucky you'll see a trailhead sign, but in most cases you won't.
-Once you get on the trail, there is no signage and you might come across some cairns (human made stack of stones that hikers leave to let the next person know where the trail is), but you might not.
+Once you get on the trail, there is no signage and you might come across some cairns (stack of stones that hikers leave to let the next person know where the trail is), but you might not.
 I've used and recommend the Garmin Oregon 750t.
 I've included files for your GPS in this trip guide that you can download.
 You must put them into the GPX folder of your GPS.

-One of the best general, overall maps you can use to find trailheads will be from the Escalante Interagency Visitor Center (755 W. Main St., Escalante, UT 84726 (435) 826-5499, open 8:00 AM - 4:30 PM.
+One of the best general, overall maps you can use to find trailheads will be from the Escalante Interagency Visitor Center: 755 W. Main St., Escalante, UT 84726 (435) 826-5499, open 8:00 AM - 4:30 PM.
 They're also a great resource to check in with regarding road and trail conditions.
 Another good map to have is through an app called Maplets.
 It'll cost you a few bucks, but you can download and even request GPS enabled maps including one for this monument.
 These maps will work without a cell signal using the GPS in your phone.
-However, this will not be sufficient as a backup for a GPS.

 Bring extra supplies for everything - at least a spare tire, water and food.
 Again, it's not the type of place to get stuck.